OSGeo/OSGeoLive-doc/en/contact.rst

 Details at: http://lisasoft.com

 Most packaged applications have both community and commercial support offerings for them.
-Refer to specific application descriptions linked from the `Contents <overview/overview.html>`_ for details.
+Refer to specific application descriptions linked from the :doc:`Contents <./overview/overview>` for details.

 In addition, there are a large number of consultancy firms world wide who provide support for OSGeo member projects.